web3-wallet/web3-wallet/docs/current-wallet.md

 The default currentWallet, default to the first wallet if not provided.

-### isPersist

-Whether to persist the current wallet state. default true.

 ### persistKey

 The currentWallet state will be persist to local storage, you can specify the local storage key through the persistKey option, default to `@web3-wallet/currentWallet`.